 Development of this training was supported by the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Service, U.S. Department of Health and Human Services.

 Note: If you prefer to complete this training online instead of in a book-based fomat, an online version is available.

 This activity is a mechanism to claim credit for completion of the book-based training, Office-Based Buprenorphine Treatment of Opioid Use Disorder, Second Edition.
-Participants will need to enter the Group ID Code provided on the inside of the front cover to enroll in the activity, complete the evaluation, and claim and print a certificate.
+Participants will need to enter the Group ID Code provided on the inside of the front cover to enroll in the activity, complete the quiz and evaluation, and claim and print a certificate.
 If you have issues with your code, please contact email@example.com.

 - Discuss the rationale and need for medication-assisted treatment of opioid use disorder.

 - Apply the pharmacological characteristics of opioids in clinical practice.